alexwlchan/alexwlchan.net/src/_drafts/emptydir.md

 Because I've been using `os.walk` for years and I "knew" how to use it, it's been a long time since I looked at the Python docs.)

 This iterator generates every directory, but I only want to get directories which are safe to delete.
-How do I know if a directory only contains files/folders which are safe to delete?
+How do I know if a directory is empty, or only contains files/folders which are safe to delete?

 I started with a function that lists all the entries in a given directory: